nanoporetech/pomoxis/docs/_sources/examples.rst.txt

 (on networked machines) to perform the basecalling.
 A current restriction is that all machines used for basecalling must shared a filesystem.

-` and a `router` component.
-The former wil watch for .fast5 files appearing a a given path; numerous instances of the latter can be started (on networked machines) to perform the basecalling.
-A current restriction is that all machines used for basecalling must shared a filesystem.

 To start watching a filesytem for new .fast5 files use the dealer component:

 .. code-block:: bash